roglo/coq_sensitivity/README.md

 # DIRECTORIES

 sensibility: files for the proof<br/>
-ring_like: library for manipulating rings and fields
+ring_like: library for manipulating rings and fields<br/>
-rngl_alg: examples of algebras of the theory RingLike
+rngl_alg: examples of algebras of the theory RingLike<br/>
 trigo_without_pi: an approach of trigonometry

 # AUTHOR